oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 <!-- -->

-*   glusterVolumeSnapshotRestore - restores the given volume to the given snapshot
+*   <big>glusterVolumeSnapshotRestore</big> - restores the given volume to the given snapshot
     -   Input
         -   volumeName
         -   snapshotName